lavanyanigam/VLG-Blog/blog.md

 Diffusion models have dominated image generation, while autoregressive models have produced great results on text based tasks.
 But things are starting to shift.

 In this blog, we’ll break down both approaches in a simple, intuitive way.
 We’ll look at how they work, where they shine, and where they fall short.
-But more importantly, when to use diffusion, and when does autoregression make more sense?
+But more importantly, when should you use diffusion, and when does autoregression make more sense?

 ---